 But sadly, that's not what happened.

-I had just one person there.
+They had just one person there.

-They had one off-duty police officer.
+One off-duty police officer.

 A lot of lives would have been saved, no doubt.

-Your son was shot, and your son was killed Saturday night.
+Your son was shot, and your son was killed Saturday night?

 That's correct.

-Well, they live in Florida.
+His mom, well, they live in Florida.

 I live in Michigan, but his mom talked to him on the phone that evening before he went to the club, so she knew he was going.